-Proposals for employment development should follow a sequential approach in line with the settlement hierarchy in Policy SDP1 and read in conjunction with Policy WRK2 on employment provision.
-However, priority will be given to employment development located along the M65 Corridor in the Key Service Centres of Nelson (including Brierfield) and Colne.
+Proposals for employment development should follow a sequential approach in line with the settlement hierarchy in Policy SDP2 and read in conjunction with Policy WRK2 on employment land provision.
+However, priority will be given to employment development located along the M65 Corridor serving the Key Service Centres of Nelson (including Brierfield) and Colne.